Posted: 12/09/18 | December 9th, 2018

 In both cases, cropping is very simple: it just involves you selecting the crop tool and then selecting the area you want to keep with your mouse or finger.
 Then you apply the changes, and voilà, your new cropped image is ready to go.

-As you see from this and later examples, the tools look similar across different platforms, so it’s easy to apply the learning you have from one tool to another.
+As you see from this and later examples, the tools look similar across different platforms, so it’s easy to apply what you know from one tool to another.

 2. How to Level Your Travel Photos